 For further details on the traveller clearance please visit the traveller section of the website.

 For further detail on customs registration process and procedure please follow this link.

-For further detail on customs commercial clearance process and procedure please call the SARS National Contact Centre at 0800 00 7277 or follow this link
+For further detail on customs commercial clearance process and procedure refer to the guides below or follow this link.

 Also look out for SARS Customs posters and signage at the place where you leave the Republic for further information.
 Non-compliance with the customs and excise laws of the Republic is punishable by law.

 So, if in doubt ask the customs officer on duty for assistance.

 You are always welcome in the lovely and sunny South Africa.